 Mrs. Rhonda Bilbrey became the newly built Hackberry Campus Principal in 2003 and soon moved on to became the Director of Human Resources for LEISD.
 Mr. Kevin Moffitt took over as principal from 2004-2011 and built up the Dual Language Program which is unique to Hackberry School.
 For the 2011-2012 LEISD in a district realignment plan moved all 6th graders to the middle school and all 5th students to the 5 elementary campuses.
 When Mr. Moffit was reassigned to the new campus, Brent Elementary, Mrs. Laura Griffin moved from King Early Learning Center to became Hackberry's Principal beginning with the 2011-2012 school year, when it added 4 fifth grade classes.
-Laura Griffin moved on to become a coordinator at Region X. Mr. Tom Swartz took over as principal from 2014-2015 to present.
+Laura Griffin moved on to become a coordinator at Region X. Mr. Tom Swartz took over as principal in 2014-2015.
+Mr. Stephen Richardson, previously assistant principal of Hackberry Elementary, took over as principal in 2016-2017.
 The campus continues its tradition of celebrating diversity and the dual use of English and Spanish languages.The Original Hackberry School 1894:

 Hackberry School - 1894, Photograph, ca. 1894; digital image, (http://texashistory.unt.edu/ark:/67531/metapth24900 : accessed September 03, 2011), University of North Texas Libraries, The Portal to Texas History, http://texashistory.unt.edu; crediting Denton Public Library, Denton, Texas.